 Oh, and the last 6 of those months he received no response to emails or phone calls.
-So, if you want to learn exactly how you can win more business stay tuned.
+So, if you want to learn exactly how you can win more business with the follow up stay tuned.

 Last year, my client, whose role is B2B sales and marketing, got the opportunity to sit down with a General Manager of a publicly listed company.
 By following Tech Torque’s Velocity selling system, he asked questions and moved through 8 stages we recommend to convert tech sales leads into buying customers.